Frequently Asked Questions

 Are the procedures before the Office of State Review modified due to the Coronavirus (COVID-19)?

-Yes.
-Changes to the authorized procedures for serving and filing a Notice of Intention to Seek Review, a Notice of Intention to Cross Appeal, and a Request for Review have been modified.
-The Office of State Review will continue to post available guidance regarding the COVID-19 pandemic and its effect upon the process of appealing an impartial hearing officer's decision on its COVID-19 web page.
+There were temporary changes to the procedures during the pandemic, but the temporary modifications were discontinued with the exception of the introduction of an e-Filing System in 2023.
+There were temporary modifications to the authorized procedures for serving and filing a Notice of Intention to Seek Review, a Notice of Intention to Cross Appeal, and a Request for Review were modified.
+A description of the temporary changes implemented by the Office of State Review and guidance regarding the COVID-19 pandemic and its effect upon the process of appealing an impartial hearing officer's decision is posted for historical reference on the Office's COVID-19 web page.